Christina Carpenter

-Christina Carpenter or Christine Carpenter was a 14th-century anchoress, also known as a religious recluse, in the village of Shere, Surrey, in southern England.
+Christina Carpenter or Christine Carpenter was an English anchoress, also known as a religious recluse, in the village of Shere, Surrey, in southern England.
 She came to further notice when she left her cell which may well have been built for her in the church and wrote to the Pope to have herself readmitted.

 Life

 Carpenter was alive in the first half of the 14th century.
 Her father, William, was a carpenter.
 On 21 June 1329, she asked permission of John de Stratford, who was then the Bishop of Winchester, to become an anchoress.

 The Bishop summoned the cleric Matthew Redemane, her father and several notables to swear to her good character and virginity.
 Within a month, the Bishop had agreed and she was ceremoniously led to her cell on the north side of the chancel at the church in Shere.
 The cell had a communicating door, which was to be opened only to allow her to take communion.
 It is believed that this cell may have been built for her use.
 An anchoress was to have her hair cut every three months and wear a veil and a habit; this presumably applied to Carpenter.

 By August 1332, she had left her cell, a violation of her vows.
 She was facing the spiritual danger of excommunication and the disappointment of all those who had spoken up for her character and integrity.
 Carpenter wrote to the Pope, who at the time was based in Avignon.